Franciscan Missionaries of Our Lady University

 ROI Score: 61/100 · Fair Value

-Franciscan Missionaries of Our Lady University (FranU) in Baton Rouge, Louisiana posts an ROI score of 61 -- Fair Value tier.
+Franciscan Missionaries of Our Lady University (FranU) in Baton Rouge, Louisiana posts an ROI score of 61 - Fair Value tier.
 FranU is a small Catholic healthcare-focused university enrolling 821 students, sponsored by the Franciscan Missionaries of Our Lady religious congregation.
 Sticker tuition is $18,310 with a near-equivalent net price of $18,552 (the $242 inversion reflects required fees), producing a $74,208 four-year all-in.
-Six-year median earnings are $46,400 -- among the strongest in this batch -- climbing to $59,419 by year ten.
+Six-year median earnings are $46,400 - among the strongest in our dataset - climbing to $59,419 by year ten.
 The 8.8-year payback period is excellent.
 Earnings premium (72) and repayment rate (74, with 81.1% three-year repayment) are the strongest sub-scores.
 Median debt of $27,672 produces a 0.596 debt-to-earnings ratio.
-The major weak point is completion rate (30) at just 45.5% -- meaningfully below where strong-outcome institutions land.
+The major weak point is completion rate (30) at just 45.5% - meaningfully below where strong-outcome institutions land.
 Like many specialized healthcare programs, FranU's nursing-focused mission produces strong post-graduate outcomes for completers but loses too many students before they finish.
 The single reported program (Nursing) graduates 87 students per year and is the institutional value engine.

 Franciscan Missionaries of Our Lady University